 Baseline fatigue severity predicts inflammation-induced autonomic hyperactivity and pain sensitivity in fibromyalgia and myalgic encephalomyelitis/chronic fatigue syndrome

 One factor that drew me to BSMS originally was the opportunity to complete an IRP during the fourth year of study.
-I became further interested in research whilst intercalating at the University of Leeds in Sports Science (BSc).
+I became further interested in research while intercalating at the University of Leeds in Sports Science (BSc).
 Physiology, and how the psyche interacts with somatic functions, was an area I became particularly interested in.
-This led me to conduct a research project based on brain-body interactions in fibromyalgia and myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS), under the supervision of Dr Jessica Eccles and team at the Trafford Centre.
+This led me to conduct a research project based on brain-body interactions in fibromyalgia and myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS), under the supervision of Dr Jessica Eccles and her team at the Trafford Centre.

 My role in the project largely involved data entry and analysis.
 Fibromyalgia and ME/CFS are both poorly understood chronic pain conditions and are thought to have a common mechanism underpinning their pathophysiology.
 Some previously identified mechanisms include hyperactivity of the autonomic nervous system (ANS), increased sensitivity to pain and inflammatory disturbance.

 Our research built on these findings by investigating whether pain sensitivity and ANS hyperactivity are modulated by an inflammatory challenge.
 Additionally, we looked at this in relation to baseline fatigue levels.